GabrieleGhisleni/EnergyProject/README.md

     -r, --rate, default=12, type=int
 ```

-- Sendload is the principal function of this service, it is used to principally send the prediction of the Load (2 days on).
+- Sendload is the principal function of this service, it is mainly used to send the prediction of the Load (2 days on).
-- Broker is the mqtt broker to connect
+- Broker is the mqtt broker you connect to.
-- Rate is the frequency of the Sendload expressed in hours
+- Rate is the frequency of the Sendload expressed in hours.
-- Model_to_train is an argument that can be used in case you want to train again the models
+- Model_to_train is an argument that can be used to re-train the models
-  (make you that you collect some data before)
+  (make sure to collect some data before)
-- Aug is related to model_to_train and is used to introduce some observation of the next month so to avoid problems
+- Aug is related to model_to_train and it's used to introduce some observations regarding the next month so to avoid problems
-(in particual when the month is ending).
+(in particular when the month is ending).

 ### Services based on __*meteo_managers.py*__
 ```